 Troubleshooting & Tips

 Flash fill is a great feature, but it may not work for you straight away.
-It does need to see enough of a data pattern for the machine learning to kick in.
+It needs to see enough data patterns for the machine learning to kick in.

 - Sometimes you need to provide multiple patterns for it to work.